 Services can be customized to meet your needs.
 Many of the offerings can be done remotely using MS Teams for teleconferences and virtual meetings.
 If it is a service Brigid cannot offer, she is happy to refer you to one of the many consultants in her network.

 Before a protocol is finalized, it is critical that the study team conduct a robust risk assessment and seek input from all stakeholders including investigators, research coordinators and patient advocates.
 There may be valid reasons for protocol requirements, but it is helpful to have input from those who will be conducting and participating in the trial prior to finalizing the protocol.
-It can help avoid a costly protocol amendment down the road.
+It may help avoid a costly protocol amendment down the road.

 Vendor oversight/Quality Management